Adeebshekh00/DataPilot/README.md

 # 🚀 DataPilot

-**Interactive AI-powered platform for exploring credit card customer data, visualizing trends, and predicting churn using real-time ML models.**
+**Interactive AI-powered platform for exploring credit card customer data, visualizing trends, and predicting churn in real-time using ML models.**

 ---